kvaster/iptv-proxy/README.md

 * `base_url` - url of your service, you may omit this (see forwarded_pass)
 * `forwarded_pass` - password for Forwarded header in case iptvproxy is behind proxy
 * `token_salt` - just random chars, they are used to create encrypted tokens
-* `timeout_sec` - http connect timeout, default value is 5 seconds and this is more than enough
+* `connect_timeout_sec` - http connect timeout, default value is 2 seconds and this is more than enough, used for both info and stream connections
 * `max_connections` - max active connections allowed for this playlist
 * `send_user` - this is useful only when you're using cascade config - iptv-proxy behind iptv-proxy.
 If 'true' then iptv-proxy will send current user name in special http header.